 The cross is arguably the most beloved symbol in all of Christianity.
 It adorns our churches and cathedrals, our jewelry, our books and music, and is used in numerous marketing logos.
 The empty cross symbolizes the work performed there by our Savior who went to death willingly to pay the penalty for our sins.
-Jesus’ last words before He died were “It is finished” (John 19:30).
-The Law was fulfilled, the Messianic prophecies were accomplished, and redemption was complete.
+Among Jesus’ last words before He died were “It is finished” (John 19:30).
+The Law was fulfilled, the Messianic prophecies pertaining to His first advent were accomplished, and redemption was complete.
 It is no wonder that the cross has come to symbolize all that is the greatest story ever told—the story of the sacrificial death of Christ.

 This may come as a surprise to many, but the precise shape of the object on which Jesus was crucified cannot be proved explicitly from the Bible.
 The Greek word translated “cross” is stauros, meaning “a pole or a cross used as an instrument of capital punishment.”
 The Greek word stauroo, which is translated “crucify,” means “to be attached to a pole or cross.”
 Outside of the Bible, the same verb was also used in the context of putting up a fence with stakes.
 Though stauros can mean either “pole” or “stake,” many scholars argue that Jesus most likely died on a cross in which the upright beam projected above the shorter crosspiece.
 But a biblical, airtight case cannot be made for either a cross or a pole/stake.
 The Romans were not picky in regards to how they would crucify people.
 Historically, we know the Romans crucified people on crosses, poles, stakes, upside-down crosses, X-shaped crosses (such as the apostle Andrew is said to have been martyred on), walls, roofs, etc. Jesus could have been crucified on any of these objects, and it would not have affected the perfection or sufficiency of His sacrifice.